rbarrois/python-semanticversion/doc/reference.rst

         Provides a hash based solely on the current kind and the specified version.

-        Allows using a :class:`Spec` as a dictionary key.
+        Allows using a :class:`SpecItem` as a dictionary key.

     .. rubric:: Class attributes